tomkim825/BAMazon/readme.md

-#Readme for Hangman-CLI

-This app is also posted to github.io, but since it is a NODE app, it will not work on chrome.
-It is also not linked on the profile page for the same reason.

-This is a simple hangman game with one round.
-It is an exercise using constructors and modularizing functions.
-Random words are chosen using the random-words npm package.
-The answer is displayed to help you test it.
-Comment it out if you want a serious game.
-When you run out of guesses or solve the word, it will exit out of the recursive loop and back to the terminal.

-KNOWN BUGS: due to the async nature of node, some elements fail to display.
-It is in the promise section of inquirer and should work (it does work most of the time).
+# Bamazon-CLI

+## learning objectives:
+This assignment demonstrates knowledge of mySQL, SQL databases, and manipulating databases via Node.

+## Walkthough
+There are 3 different functionalities of bamazon:
+1. bamazonCustomer
+2. bamazonManager
+3. bamazonSupervisor
+run whichever one you would like

 ```
 Before running this app,
-run these commands one at a time to install necessary packages
+run npm i ... or run these commands one at a time

 npm install inquirer
-npm install random-words
+npm install mysql

-*******     Commands to run Hangman     *******
+*******     Commands to run Bamazon     *******

+node bamazonCustomer.js
+node bamazonManager.js
-node index.js
+node bamazonSupervisor.js
-(press any letter)
 ```

+## bamazonCustomer
+![gif of customer terminal] (https://github.com/tomkim825/BAMazon/blob/master/customer.gif)